ionut-tatu/farm4life-app-changelog/README.md

 # Change Log
 All notable changes to this project will be documented in this file.

+## v1.0.130
+### Added
+ - Added "Add to learning" and "Download video" as their own components for easier reuse
+ - Added "Continue watching" POST request to API

+### Fixed
+ - Moved user data to Vuex for easy access accross the app

 ## v1.0.120
 ### Added
  - Added Page transition